Kentucky Wildcats: Rugby program

 The University of Kentucky Rugby Club was founded in 1970.
 The club was organized by an engineering professor Dr. Roy Elmore and two of his students Larry Sonnifield and Rick Wunderlich.

 The team began competing in the fall of 1971 and quickly become a power in the newly formed SEC Conference.
-Since its inception the size and success of the club has grown.
-Kentucky has been named SEC champion three times, first in 1979 then again in 1986 and 1987, along with numerous runner-up honors.
+Kentucky won 3 conference titles in their initial Southeastern run in 1979, 1986, and 1987.